Home Page

 ACT 225 - Snow Bowl Ski Area.
 1 Credit.

-(R-4) Learn alpine skiing, or downhill skiing, the sport or recreation of sliding down snow-covered hills on skis with fixed-heel bindings.
-Learn snowboarding, a recreational activity and Olympic and Paralympic sport that involves descending a snow-covered slope while standing on a snowboard attached to a rider's feet.
-Learn Telemark skiing, a skiing technique that combines elements of Alpine and Nordic skiing.
-Students may include up to but not more than 4 credits earned in ACT/HHP 100-299 activity courses in the total number of credits required for graduation.
-Students graded Credit/No Credit based on participation and a strict attendance policy.
-For a complete list of all classes offered go to the HHP Activity Program website.
+(R-4) Students will learn alpine skiing, or downhill skiing, the sport or recreation of sliding down snow-covered hills on skis with fixed-heel bindings, snowboarding, a recreational activity and Olympic and Paralympic sport that involves descending a snow-covered slope while standing on a snowboard attached to a rider's feet, or telemark skiing, a skiing technique that combines elements of alpine and nordic skiing.

 ACT 228 - Ski Instructor's Preparation.
 2 Credits.

-(R-4) Offered spring.
-Prereq., consent of instr.
-Open to all students with advanced to expert skiing skills.
-Techniques of teaching skiing including: skill concepts and contemporary skiing movements; teaching cycle; movement analysis; personal skiing improvement.
-Prepares student for certification with (PSIA) Professional Ski Instructors of America.
+(R-4) Open to all students with advanced to expert skiing skills.
+This course covers techniques of teaching skiing including: skill concepts and contemporary skiing movements, teaching cycle, movement analysis, and personal skiing improvement.
+The course prepares student for certification with Professional Ski Instructors of America (PSIA).

 ACT 229 - Snowboard Instructor Prep.
 2 Credits.

-(R-4) Offered spring.
-Prereq., consent of instr.
-Open to students with advanced to expert riding skills.
-Techniques of teaching snowboarding including: skill concepts and contemporary snowboarding movements; teaching cycle; movement analysis; personal riding improvement.
-Prepares student for certification with (ASSI) American Association of Snowboard Instructors.
+(R-4) Open to students with advanced to expert riding skills.
+This course covers the techniques of teaching snowboarding, including skill concepts and contemporary snowboarding movements, teaching cycle, movement analysis, and personal riding improvement.
+Students are prepared for certification the American Association of Snowboard Instructors (ASSI).

 ACT 231 - Pilates - Yoga Fusion.
 1 Credit.